myarn/myarn/README.md

 # Myarn (WIP)
 This project is working in progress.
-If use myarn in producation, cannot be held responsible.
+If use myarn, cannot be held responsible.

 Myarn is Minecraft Server Manager.
 Like package manager.